 We do not know a lot about what Netflix is planning in the coming year and those projects that we do know of are being kept closely under wraps.
 On the sci-fi from, however, we do know of the upcoming Lost In Space series remake and Cargo, an emotional, post-apocalyptic thriller starring Martin Freeman.

 HBO, on the other hand, is very open about their schedule, planning often years in advance.
-While Game Of Thrones will not be coming back until 2019, HBO has announced that George R. R. Martin will be adapting Who Fears Death to the screen and we will be getting a Fahrenheit 451 film this spring starring Michael B. Jordan and Michael Shannon.
-Also, season 2 of Westworld will be starting on 22 April of this year.
+While Game Of Thrones will not be coming back until 2019, HBO has announced that George R. R. Martin will be adapting Who Fears Death to the screen and we will be getting a Fahrenheit 451 film this summer starring Michael B. Jordan and Michael Shannon (though it has already aired on TV in Spain, the US, and Russia).

 For those who do not know Who Fears Death is a fantasy science fiction novel written by Nigerian-American writer Nnedi Okorafor.
 Published in 2010, Who Fears Death received many awards including the Carl Brandon Kindred Award for ‘an outstanding work of speculative fiction dealing with race and ethnicity’.
 The show will be produced by Martin and the screenplay will be written by newcomer Selwyn Seyfu Hinds.
 I am excited to see how it will be adapted to the screen and what other issues it will address.

 I am very happy to see companies like HBO and Netflix (and increasingly Amazon) support intellectual science fiction and encourage shows and films like Ex Machina that have a more complex edge.
 Fahrenheit 451, for example, would not have been greenlit without help from HBO and will likely, through Ray Bradbury’s timeless scepticism, look at the controlling of media that we still struggle with today.